Themetry/Adaline-Typekit/README.md

-# Adaline-Typekit
+# Adaline Typekit
-This child theme demonstrates how to supplement existing fonts in Adaline with Typekit
+This child theme demonstrates how to supplement existing fonts in [Adaline](https://themetry.com/themes/adaline/) with Typekit.